pbmoses/cent8_docker_lab/README.md

 #I was tired of slow VMs and other heavyweight tech to test Ansible playbooks and the like that just required SSH, ansible and python.
 I don't have a large home lab, I work mostly from a laptop and heavy VMs drain the battery.

-#the assumption is you are using your local machine as the Ansible controller with user ansible
+#the assumption is you are using your local machine as the Ansible controller with user sshuser

-#Ansible er should have a key generated and copied to the dir or script modified to distribute that key